Albert G. Hill

 Albert Gordon Hill (1910-1996) was a physicist.
 He was a key leader in the development of radar in World War II, director of the MIT Lincoln Laboratory development of the electronic Distant Early Warning and SAGE continental air defense systems, and first chairman of The Charles Stark Draper Laboratory.
 He died in 1996.

 Biography

 Hill was born in St. Louis on Jan.
 11, 1910.
-In 1930 he received the BS in mechanical engineering from Washington University in St. Louis and, after serving two years with Bell Telephone Laboratories, an MS in physics there (1934).
-He received the PhD in physics from the University of Rochester in 1937 under the guidance of Lee DuBridge.
+In 1930 he received the BS in mechanical engineering from the McKelvey School of Engineering at Washington University in St. Louis and, after serving two years with Bell Telephone Laboratories, an MS in physics there (1934).
+He received the PhD in physics from the University of Rochester in 1937 under the guidance of Lee Alvin DuBridge.